M-Adeel-Danish/cryptomart/README.md

 ```

-You can login on `www.app.local` with the following default users from seeds.yaml
+You can login on `exchange.cryptomart.us` with the following default users from seeds.yaml
 ```
 Seeded users:
 Email: admin@barong.io, password: 0lDHd9ufs9t@